bougui505/quicksom/README.md

                         partition.
 ```
 The SOM object is also importable from python scripts to use
-directly in your analysis pipelines.
+directly in your analysis pipelines :
 ```python
 import pickle
 import numpy